 Don’t get intimidated, though.
 It’s you versus your brain’s natural tendencies, but you can work to overcome them with a little bit of effort and intention.
-Here are five fall-focused mental hacks that can help you tame your emotions and potentially strengthen your portfolio (and your mojo) for what comes next.
+Try these five mental hacks to help tame your emotions and potentially strengthen your portfolio (and your mojo) for what comes next.

-The hot vax summer is wrapping up.
-You’ve got a long list of things to do, and summer vacation is almost over.
-If you’re feeling overwhelmed, you’re not alone.
-That’s how some people feel when they start investing: so much information, so little time.
-In these moments, you might be tempted to forgo long-term payoffs for short-term rewards — that’s the bias called hyperbolic discounting.
+If you’re new to investing and feel overwhelmed, you’re not alone.
+It can feel like there’s so much information and so little time.
+In these moments, you might be tempted to forgo long-term payoffs for short-term rewards — that’s known as a bias called hyperbolic discounting.

-Solution: Do your portfolio a solid and consider rebalancing by taking some money out of one asset class and putting it into another asset class.
+Solution: Do your portfolio a solid and consider rebalancing by taking some money out of one asset class and putting it into another.
 It’ll help you lock in your gains and keep your risk in check.
 Don’t rely too much on market timing and avoid trying to guess what tomorrow holds.

 Markets can change quickly, and things that work today may not work tomorrow.
 Different sectors and markets can top the chart as time goes on, depending on economic conditions, political events, regulatory changes and unforeseen events.

-Raise your hand if you’ve traded a meme stock this year!
+Raise your hand if you’ve traded a meme stock!
 You’re likely in good company.
 About one out of every four of our customers were buying and selling meme stocks at the height of the GameStop short squeeze.

 Social-based investing has been all the rage, and chances are it’s not going anywhere any time soon.
-There are benefits to investing with the crowd, but it can be a tough game to play.
-Investing with the crowd inherently ignores one of the wisest investing practices: goal-setting.
-Everybody has an investing goal in mind – even if they don’t want to admit it – and that goal is the starting point for all of your investing decisions.
+Investing with the crowd could potentially have benefits, but it can be a tough game to play because it inherently ignores one of the wisest investing practices: goal-setting.
+Everybody has an investing goal in mind — even if they don’t want to admit it — and that goal is the starting point for all of your investing decisions.

 Solution: Find your purpose by starting with honesty.
 Determine your why.
-Investing to make money can be the why, but its lack of purpose can lead to weaker hands when times get rough.
-Plus, having a time or price target for your investments can help you decide when it’s time to buy or sell a position.
+You’re investing to make money, but what you’re using those funds for is what matters.
+It can be helpful to dig deeper and get more specific.
+Maybe that money you’re making will go towards a down payment on a home or saving for your kids’ education.
+Whatever the mission is, having a time or price target for your investments can help you decide when it’s time to buy or sell a position.
 Let the numbers guide you, not your emotions.

 Bad news happens.
-And when it does, it’s easy to shove your head in the sand and ignore the world.
+And when it does, it’s easy to shove your head in the sand and ignore the world (aka the ostrich effect).
 As an investor, it’s important to stay abreast of what’s going on but not to dwell too much on one story or piece of data.
 It’s a delicate balance.

 Solution: Stay educated and know how changes impact the stock market.
-A growing economy tends to favor more conservative assets like stocks, especially when the Federal Reserve is keeping policy extra supportive.
+A growing economy tends to favor more conservative assets like stocks, especially when the Federal Reserve is keeping its policies extra supportive.

 Learn to digest each headline based on what it could do to your own portfolio and goals, not somebody else’s.
-If you’re a long-term investor looking several years into the future, 99% of headlines probably won’t impact your ability to reach your investment goals.
-Most of them are just little speedbumps on your journey.
+If you’re a long-term investor looking several years into the future, 99% of headlines probably won’t impact you’re the pursuit of your investment goals.
+Some of them are just little speed bumps on your journey.